What is the difference between a LIMS and a LIS?

 Some of these issues were also mentioned by Ed Krasovec, director of clinical solutions at LabWare.
 LabWare’s approach is similar, in that the LabWare LIMS product has native features to support clinical laboratory workflow, instrument interfacing, sampling, and aliquoting.
 LabWare’s product architecture allows for the addition of patient management features that enable the system to be patient-centric, while maintaining all sample management and tracking capabilities.
 LabWare has been able to address the LIS market’s needs using a configurable modular-based approach, to give a flexible, comprehensive, and regulatory compliant solution to the clinical laboratory market which for LabWare includes hospitals, reference labs, and public health labs.
 Another factor Krasovec brought up in discussion is that specimen storage management features commonly used in clinical research/biobanking are increasingly being utilised in diagnostic settings to facilitate translational research efforts.

-Nicoleta Economou, regional marketing specialist, clinical informatics at PerkinElmer and Greg Moody, executive director life science analytics at PerkinElmer illustrated a somewhat different approach.
+Nicoleta Economou, regional marketing specialist, clinical informatics at PerkinElmer and Greg Moody, executive director life science analytics at PerkinElmer, illustrated a somewhat different approach.
 They maintain that PerkinElmer has a variety of products that could be and are used by their customers within the clinical laboratory situation.
 Some of them help manage workflow, others might interface with instruments – whatever the need, it would be addressed by a collection of products that best fits the customer’s needs.
 Thus, instead of focusing on a specific products and adding features to those products to meet the customers’ needs, they look at the entire industry’s needs and focus their solutions on that.
 They look to the regulatory needs, and the features needed, and use their products as pieces of the puzzle to create the right solution.
-For example, where they saw a need in translational medicine, they looked to that specific area to create a model for their solution.
-They looked at the data needed and being used for that specific area when creating that solution, in order to understand what the customers were going to need.

 While we now have some idea that what we might have thought of as a LIMS or a LIS has converged, it is not necessarily a simple transition to purchase a product meant for one area and use it in another.
 This is not merely because of the difference in features, but also due to the difference in regulations from industry-to-industry and country-to-country.
 While software vendors might have different approaches and provide more complete solutions than might have been available in the past, they nonetheless have to find ways to address these issues in ways that are supportable for their customers.